codevalley/friday-api/docs/guides/pubsub-guide.md

-# Redis Pub/Sub and Note Processing Guide
+# Redis Pub/Sub and Processing Guide

-This guide covers the setup, monitoring, and debugging of the note processing system using Redis and RQ (Redis Queue).
+This guide covers the setup, monitoring, and debugging of the note and activity schema processing system using Redis and RQ (Redis Queue).

 ## Setup Guide